 We have been having some crazy weather lately; I don't think it's ever rained for Graduation ceremonies before.
 So if this is the end of the world I recommend having dessert now and probably again in a few hours.
 Look if I'm going out I'm going out with a piece of this tart and a fork in my hand.
 Okay, I don't even need the fork.

 I brought this Cherry, Dark Chocolate, Almond and Amaretto Cheesecake Tart to a blogger brunch I went to recently.
-I was hoping it was good since it was a new recipe I created.
-The Baking Barrister asked me if I would share the recipe, since I got one of B.B.'s yummy Danishes; I just couldn't hold out on her.
+I was crossing my fingers it was a hit.

 First thing you will want to make is the crust.

 10 tbsp. cold butter, cut into 1/2" cubes